 Determine how high up your window will rest and figure out how high the bottom cripple stud must be.

 Add the length of the bottom cripple studs, the window and its frame and subtract it from the height of the wall.
 This will tell you how long the cripple stud will have to be above the window.

 Cut out these 2x4s and nail them to your frame.
 Around the window frame there will be a set of two boards that surround the entire frame.

 Using a Cripple Stud above a Door

-Building a door is essentially like building a window except that the cripple stud will be paced above the door and not below it.
+Building a door is essentially like building a window except that the cripple stud will be placed above the door and not below it.